Exploring the challenges and opportunities associated with the roles of police tutors and assessors.

 Understandably, given their remit, the need for forces to meet the tutoring requirements of policing recruits has been recognised as a crucial issue for the delivery of Uplift.
 Ensuring forces have significant capacity through effective workforce planning and modelling to identify appropriate numbers of tutor constables is central to this aspiration.

 In many respects, their approach to the role can significantly shape the workplace experience for new recruits and have a significant bearing on how the recruit adapts to their new environment.
-Research commissioned by the Uplift Programme from the OU highlights the significant role that tutors and assessors play in early years retention.
+Research commissioned by the Uplift Programme from the Open University (OU) highlights the significant role that tutors and assessors play in early years retention.

 Data collected by the Uplift Programme shows that, at present, forces have been able to identify and resource the required numbers of constables and sergeants to deliver tutoring to all recruits.
 However, conversations with the College of Policing and insight from forces highlights the need to continue to build individual capability of the tutors and develop wider organisational support to improve the current delivery models and quality of workplace learning.

-Work has been undertaken by the College over the last year to support forces with tutoring, including providing guidance and implementation support, and further work is planned throughout 2021-22 with a new implementation lead role in the College.
+Work has been undertaken by the College over the last year to support forces with tutoring, including providing guidance and implementation support, and further work is planned throughout 2021 and 2022 with a new implementation lead role in the College.

 The College has gathered data which provides an increased understanding of the different models being applied by forces, as well as by other professions.
 However, no assessment has been conducted of what works well and which are the most important elements of effective models of development and delivery.